You are not alone on this journey.

 Our treatment centers at Sanford Behavioral Health offer care that meets your needs, whether residential, outpatient, or partial hospitalization treatment.
 Our team of licensed and certified professionals includes psychiatrists, primary therapists, addiction counselors, and specialty therapists who offer individualized treatment plans to meet your goals for recovery.

-Sanford Behavioral Health is uniquely positioned in the state to provide a full continuum of clinical, psychiatric, and medical services.
+Sanford Behavioral Health is uniquely positioned in Michigan and beyond to provide a full continuum of clinical, psychiatric, and medical services.
 Our modalities are based on neuroscience and guided by best practices and protocols established by the American Society of Addiction Medicine (ASAM).

 Our addiction treatment programs and services include: